California Wildfire Now Second-worst In State History - UrduPoint

 California Wildfire Now Second-worst In State History

-Washington, Aug 8 (UrduPoint / Pakistan Point News - 8th Aug, 2021 ) :The monstrous Dixie Fire in northern California continued to grow overnight, making it the second-largest wildfire in state history as thousands of people continued to flee advancing flames, authorities said Sunday.
+Greenville, United States, Aug 8 (UrduPoint / Pakistan Point News - 9th Aug, 2021 ) :The monstrous Dixie Fire in northern California continued to grow overnight, making it the second-largest wildfire in state history as thousands of people continued to flee advancing flames, authorities said Sunday.

 As of early Sunday it had destroyed 463,477 acres (187,562 hectares), up from the previous day's 447,723 acres.
 It now covers an area larger than Los Angeles and roughly the size of the Hawaiian island of Maui.